 - Attend program enrichment workshops throughout the year, details to be published as scheduled

 - Participate in various program-sponsored social activities as scheduled

 - Participate in end-of-year poster session and reception for members of the Petit Institute community

 - $8,000 stipend to be paid over the course of the calendar year (January through December), scholars must provide their own housing

 - GT Students (only) may elect to waive stipend payment in the spring or fall semester in lieu of receiving research credit

 Timeline (Hot Tip - start your application early!)

-- The 2024 scholar application cycle opens in August 2023 for interested undergraduates
+- The 2024 scholar application cycle opens on June 15, 2023 for interested undergraduates

 - Begin your application early!
 Applications can be saved as a "draft" and returned to for editing.
 The InfoReady system allows applicants to send reference letter requests while in draft mode!

 - TBD deadline for receipt of two reference letters and official university transcript(s) per applicant